California’s first licensed female architect and a Frank Lloyd Wright Protégé helped design this Moorish-Gothic columbarium.

 Light pours in through skylights that crank open to admit fresh air.

-In 1959, Aaron Green (a student of Frank Lloyd Wright) added the mausoleum behind the columbarium, allowing for full body interment.
+In 1959, a mausoleum behind the columbarium was added to allow for full body interment.

 Your gonna need it if you have limited time or easily get lost.